Return to health visiting - FAQS

 Do I need to retrain?

-The amount of retraining you will need depends on whether you have retained your registration as a health visitor.
+The amount of retraining you will need depends on whether you have retained your registration as a health visitor and also whether you have retained your registration on part 1 or 2 of the NMC register (as a registered nurse or midwife).
 You can find further information on returning to the register on the NMC website.
-If you have, you can get support from your local NHS Trust with an induction back to nursing.
 If you need to re-join the register you can join one of the Return to Practice courses being run across the country.
+If you have an active registration as a health visitor, you can search for vacancies on the NHS Jobs website.

 Will the courses be funded?